-If you are using a container for container vegetable gardening that has been used for other plants, make sure and scrub it well to remove any possible soil-born diseases.
+If you are using a container for container vegetable gardening that has been used for other plants, make sure and scrub it well to remove any possible soil-borne diseases.

 I prefer plastic over clay containers, since clay containers will wick away moisture from the soil, causing it to dry out more rapidly.

 For my container vegetable gardening soil, I choose a good quality organic potting soil.
 I want a loose soil with a good amount of organic matter.

 I never use soil from a garden, since it is generally too compact for a container garden and will not drain properly.
 It may also be infested with soil pests.

 You can mix nutrients in to your potting soil to help supply your plants with food.
 Items like aged manure and peat moss, or perhaps your own special compost mix.
 This will provide a steady supply of nutrition throughout the year.

 You can add straw or dried grass clippings to supply organic matter to enhance the soil.
 This will help to hold moisture, and add nutrients as it breaks down.

 Another good mixture is 1 part potting soil, 1 part perlite or sphagnum peat moss, and 1 part compost.

 I love to fertilize my container plants with fish fertilizer and concentrated sea minerals.
 These contain everything my plants need, including very important trace minerals.

 I start with a gallon of water, add in an ounce of Hydrolyzed Fish Fertilizer, and one teaspoon of Ocean Trace sea minerals per gallon of tea.
 These contain trace minerals that help to improve taste, shelf life and insect resistance.